FREQUENTLY ASKED QUESTIONS

-No... but you do have to have a valid State or international driver's license... and you'll have to have an Optima Batteries ChumpCar World Series Competition License - but those are pretty simple to get... they're included with your driver fee!
-If this is your first-time in a wheel-to-wheel road race, we do require that you take the ChumpCar Driver's School (about an hour in a casual, off-track, classroom session, held at your first event).
-It's a one-time deal and it ensures that everyone on the track knows the basics of safety, the rules of the road, rules of the pit and what everyone is talking about when they are discussing a decreasing radius-double apex-off-camber corner with a pinched entry.
-Got that?
+No... but you do have to have a valid State or international driver's license... and you'll have to have a ChumpCar World Series membership.
+If this is your first-time in a wheel-to-wheel road race, we do request that you attend the ChumpCar Novice Class (a brief, casual, off - track, classroom session, held at your first event).
+It's a one-time deal and it ensures that everyone on the track knows the basics of safety, the rules of the road, and rules of the pit.

-What tracks is the Optima Batteries ChumpCar World Series running at?
+What tracks is the ChumpCar World Series running at?

 Oh... probably no track that you've ever heard about...
-Daytona, Mosport, Sebring, Laguna Seca, Texas World Speedway, Road America, VIR, Sears Point-Sonoma, Nelson Ledges, Road Atlanta, Watkins Glen... perhaps you've heard of one of these?
+Daytona, Mosport, Sebring, Laguna Seca, Circuit of the Americas, Road America, VIR, Sears Point-Sonoma, Mid-Ohio, Road Atlanta, Watkins Glen... perhaps you've heard of one of these?
 Just check the website.
 There are far too many to list here.
-Keep up-to-date by signing-up for our e-mail newsletter.

 Okay, how do I enter and how do I make sure I get accepted?